mui/material-ui/docs/data/joy/components/input/input.md

 In order for the input to be accessible, **it should be linked to a label**.

-The `FormControl` automatically generates a unique id that links the input with the `FormLabel` component:
+The `FormControl` automatically generates a unique id that links the input with the `FormLabel` and `FormHelperText` components:

 {{"demo": "InputField.js"}}